-Make-up exams will not be given.
+Make-up exams/quizzes will not be given.
 Exceptions are reserved for documented hospitalization or other extreme circumstances.
-If an exception is made, students may find the content of the make-up exam to be more difficult than the original.
-It is, therefore, to your advantage to show up for the exam at the scheduled time and take it with the rest of the class.
+If an exception is made, students may find the content of the make-up exam or quiz to be more difficult than the original.
+It is, therefore, to the student’s advantage to show up for the exam or quiz at the scheduled time and take it with the rest of the class.